American Immigration in the 1970’s–Pre-Travel Ban

 If you really want to know what the people of the world are like or how other countries handle immigration, go see for yourself!

 Don’t rely on what you see on TV or read in the news.
-For instance, would it surprise you to know that our most memorable Christian experience was Baptist church service in Muslim-majority Malaysia?
+For instance, would it surprise you to know that our most memorable Christian experience was attending a Baptist church service in Muslim-majority Malaysia?
 Or that Australia’s strict immigration requirements extend beyond humans?

 In fact, Australia is rabies-free thanks to its strict pet immigration and quarantine policy.
 Australia will allow cats or dogs from anywhere in the world to enter its country, but the process varies based on the prevalence of rabies in the pet’s home country.
 New Zealand is the only country exempt from this policy because New Zealand is also rabies-free.
 The immigration steps for cats and dogs from all other countries in the world can be lengthy (6+ months), expensive (~$1,200+), and require a minimum 10 day quarantine once they enter Australia.